cybera/synthi/manual/src/sections/JupyterLabAPI.md

   ![connecting-to-synthi](../images/connecting-to-synthi.png)

-  Now you can use the python-synthi package to connect to synthi and work with the datasets and organizations that are accessible to you within Synthi in addition to full capabilities of the JupyterLab.
+  Now you can use the python-synthi package to connect to synthi and work with the datasets and organizations that are accessible to you there, in addition to having the full capabilities of JupyterLab.

   ### Transformation